 Proper Placement of Your Valve

-When you hire a qualified professional to install your earthquake or excess-flow valve, you'll need to make sure that the valve is installed on your house line, not on SoCalGas' facilities.
+When you hire a qualified professional to install your earthquake valve, you'll need to make sure that the valve is installed on your house line, not on SoCalGas' facilities.
 SoCalGas' facilities include all of the pipe fittings installed and maintained by SoCalGas, up to and including the last elbow or tee connecting to your house line.
 See the diagram below for to see where your house line starts.

 If you have any questions about your insurance company requirements, contact your insurance company or agent.

 Resetting Your Valve